QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     @show x === missing  # an exception
     @show ismissing(x);

-Where ``ismissing`` is the canonical way to test the value
+Where ``ismissing`` is the canonical way to test the value.

-In the case where you would like to calculate a value without the missing values, you can use ``skipmissing``
+In the case where you would like to calculate a value without the missing values, you can use ``skipmissing``.

 .. code-block:: julia